Master of Public Policy: Social Policy Specialisation

 Learn more about ANU.

-Upon completion of the Master degree, you should be able to:
+Upon successful completion of the study, you would be able to:

 ANU ranks among the world's very finest universities.
 Our nearly 100,000 alumni include political, business, government, and academic leaders around the world.
 We have graduated remarkable people from every part of our continent, our region and all walks of life.